Conditions of Purchase – Traditional Auctions

 1 Valuation of Items

 1.1 All the offered items are valued by BRK.
 The valuation is an estimate based on the expected hammer price, see section 5.3.
 The estimate is based on the previous sale of similar items as well as BRK's past experience.
-The hammer price can therefore be higher or lower than the estimated price.
+Therefore, the hammer price can be higher or lower than the estimated price.

 2 Description of Items